-This mode enables two load balancer instances to be configured in different subnets/Availability Zones.
+This mode enables two load balancer instances to be configured in different Availability Zones.
 In this mode, for each load balanced service, a VIP is configured on each instance and both are always locally active, but only one is made available via the associated EIP.
 Regular checks ensure that the EIP is up, and if not, the EIP is automatically associated with the other instance thereby ensuring availability.

-There are several options regarding placement of the load balanced servers (RIPs), the example below shows one possible scenario.
+There are several options regarding placement of the load balanced Real Servers, the example below shows one possible scenario.

-- In this mode, VIPs are configured independently on both load balancer instances using a private address in the respective subnet. - Both VIP1 on LB1 and VIP2 on LB2 are locally active, but the EIP is only associated with one of the instances, in the example above the EIP is normally associated with LB1. - LB2 regularly checks that the EIP is up via LB1, and if not, the EIP is associated with LB2 after the check timeout has been reached. - The WebUI can be used to force VIP2 on LB2 to be associated with the EIP rather than VIP1 on LB1. - In the above example, should AZ-1 fail, then LB1, Svr1 & Svr2 will also go down.
-This will trigger LB2 to associate the EIP with VIP2/Svr3, and services will continue to be available. - Please refer to Configuring HA using 2 Instances (Primary 1 & Primary 2) Split Between 2 AZs for detailed steps on configuring this mode.
+- A VIP is configured on each load balancer instance.
+In the above example, all four Real Servers are associated with both VIPs. - The VIP on Primary 1 and Primary 2 are both locally active, but the EIP is only associated with one of the instances in the above example, the EIP is associated with the VIP on Primary 1. - Primary 2 regularly checks that the EIP is up via Primary 1 and if not, the EIP is associated with Primary 2 after the check timeout has been reached. - Under normal circumstances, whether the EIP is associated with the VIP on Primary 1 or Primary 2, all four Real Servers are available. - In the above example, if AZ-1 fails, Primary 1, Server 1 and Server 2 will be unavailable.
+This will trigger Primary 2 to associate the EIP with it's own VIP and services will continue to be provided from Server 3 and Server 4. - The WebUI can be used to force the EIP to be associated with the VIP on Primary 2 rather than the VIP on Primary 1. - Please refer to Configuring HA using 2 Instances (Primary 1 & Primary 2) Split Between 2 AZs for detailed steps on configuring and using this mode.

+4.3.
 AWS API Integration